HIVe

 Conclusion

-At the end of the hackathon, we ended up 4th out of 14 teams, received a certificate of completion, and took home a little spending money (CHA-CHING!).
+Our team's solution achieved a commendable 4th place out of 14 teams, earning us a certificate of completion along with a little spending money (CHA-CHING!).

 Lessons Learned